Skip to content

 Short answers, pulled from the story.

-When and where was Bill Weisband born?
+When was Bill Weisband discovered as a Soviet spy?